IIIF/training/iiif-online-workshop/day-one/guides.md

 # Task: Find a Manifest

-Using the guides site above find a Manifest you would like to view in Mirador or the Universal Viewer.
+Using the guides site above find a Manifest you would like to view in one of the major IIIF viewers, either Mirador or the Universal Viewer (UV).
 Opening Manifests in the UV and Mirador is something that we will do a lot of during the course.

 ## Opening up a Manifest in Mirador 3